Book cover

 1.1 Introduction

-In this article, we will introduce the Composite design pattern, which, due to its simplicity, was not covered in Chapter 6 of the book.
+In this article, we will introduce the Composite design pattern, which, despite its importance, was not covered in Chapter 6 of the book.

-We will use the same structure of the design patterns we studied in that chapter.
-That is, we’ll present the pattern by first describing a context, then a problem faced in this context, and finally, the solution proposed by the Composite design pattern.
+We will use the same structure as the design patterns we explored in that chapter.
+Specifically, we’ll present the pattern by first describing a context, then a problem faced in this context, and finally, the solution proposed by the Composite design pattern.

 1.2 Context

-Assume that we are implementing a graphic editor, similar to Paint (for Windows) or Canva (Web).
+Let’s consider that we are implementing a graphic editor, similar to Paint (for Windows) or Canva (web-based).
 In this editor, we have interfaces and classes like the following:

 interface Shape {